SwissLife-OSS/Confix/README.md

 ```

 # Variable Providers
-> This section is still in development.
+>  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/9) about this section.

 Variable providers are typically defined in the `.confixrc` or `.confix.repository` files but can also be defined in `.confix.project` if only have a simple setup without a `.confix.repository`